-Author has written 39 stories for Naruto, Spiderwick Chronicles, Harry Potter, Kick-Ass, Let Me In, 2010, Wreck-It Ralph, Sky High, Ninja Turtles, Teenage Mutant Ninja Turtles, and Super Smash Brothers.
+Author has written 40 stories for Naruto, Spiderwick Chronicles, Harry Potter, Kick-Ass, Let Me In, 2010, Wreck-It Ralph, Sky High, Ninja Turtles, Teenage Mutant Ninja Turtles, Super Smash Brothers, and Splatoon.

 Welcome to my profile.
 Not sure why you're here, but hopefully you find what you came for.

 I was born in 1984, and am a single father of a a son born in 2007, and I work at Office Depot.

 My tastes are rather wide.
 I like many different types of shows, movies and music.
 This also goes for ships.
 Within reason.
 I also have a rather addictive personality, so if I like your work I'll more than likely burn through it as fast as possible.
 I also have a rather legendary tolerance for bad fanfics( as well as movies and television, etc) but that doesn't mean I don't recognize that they're bad, or that I won't tell you.
 That said, I don't review things all that often.
 Usually you'll have to evoke some sort of noteworthy reaction to get one.

 As for writing...
 I have problems with depression and anxiety but I'm just as likely to have hot streaks as cold streaks so please be patient with me.

 Oh, and just for a bit of bragging rights, to the best of my knowledge, I wrote the first Spiderwick fanfic on this site.
 I was number one!
 And more recently, and more provable, I've written the most popular Kick-Ass fanfic on this site.
 (The internet?)

 And with that, I'd like to add something that's a bit of a modified quote:

 Fanfic writing is a hobby that is indulged in mostly by idiots, simpletons, and people who barely or haven't yet made it out of high school.

 Fan fiction isn't difficult to write.
 It's difficult to write well.